darkn3rd/script-tut/README.md

 There may be some subcategories that include these:
   * *range* loop - *iterative* style loop made from *collection* of numbers made from a *range*
   * *index* loop - *iterative* loop that uses an index or counter.
-  * *spin* loop - *conditional* loop that is always true, and thus continiously spins.
+  * *spin* loop - *conditional* loop that is always true, and thus continuously spins.
 The loop will need to terminate or *break* out of the *spin* upon a particular condition.

 ### Arrays